cmorty/lejos/trunk/release/lejos_nxj/README.txt

 replace the LEGO supplied firmware, with the leJOS NXJ firmware, which includes a Java Virtual machine (JVM).

 leJOS NXJ comes with many tools for building, uploading and debugging Java programs.
-They are usually used from a Java Integrated Development Environment (IDE). lEJOS NXJ includes plug-ins for the Eclipse and Netbeans IDEs, but can also be used from other IDEs.
+They are usually used from a Java Integrated Development Environment (IDE). lEJOS NXJ includes a plug-in for the Eclipse IDE, but can also be used from other IDEs.
 If you prefer, you can just use a Programmer's editor and command line tools.

 What is the correct download for my system?